-To begin their college experience, applicants must complete an Admissions Application, have a personal interview with an Admissions Representative and meet Admissions Requirements.
+To begin their college experience, applicants must complete an Application for Admission, a criminal history background check (Note: If you have been convicted, found guilty of, or pled nolo contendere to any crime (felony or misdemeanor), other than a speeding or parking violation, you MUST seek clarification from the board of the program you are applying for, as to your eligibility to apply for Board examination), have a personal interview with an Admissions Representative and meet Admissions Requirements.
+Health screenings and immunizations, Current BLS CPR certification are required prior to placement into clinical externship.
+Drug and alcohol testing are required by some clinical externship sites prior to placement into site.
 All applicants must successfully pass the Wonderlic Scholastic Level Examination (SLE) Test.
 Applicants to Associate Degree programs must also take and successfully pass the Wonderlic Advanced Skills Test (WAST).
 Since the School's prerequisite for enrollment is a high school diploma or its equivalent, the above-mentioned test is used for admissions purposes and to determine the order of admissions when classes are full.
+All enrolled students must attend the orientation session(s) designated for the program.

-The school reserves the right to deny enrolment based on candidate test scores, failure of the candidate to comply with any applicable local, state or federal laws, statutes or regulations and, when appropriate, based on the decision of the Interview Team.
+The school reserves the right to deny enrollment based on candidate test scores, failure of the candidate to provide required admissions documents, to comply with any applicable local, state or federal laws, statutes or regulations and, when appropriate, based on the decision of the Interview Team.

 COURSE SLE SCORE WAST SCORE

 Pharmacy Technician 12 N/A

 Medical Assistant 13 N/A

 Surgical Technology 14 N/A

-AAS in Diagnostic Medical Sonography 15
+AAS in Diagnostic Medical Sonography 15 Languago 1300

 AAS in Physical Therapist Assistant 16 Language 1300

 AAS in Occupational Therapy Assistant 16 Math 1300